brechtm/rinohtype/doc/advanced.rst

 :ref:`quickstart_stylesheets` in the :ref:`quickstart` guide.

-A style sheet file contains a number of sections, denoted by a section title enclosed in squate brackets.
+A style sheet file contains a number of sections, denoted by a section title enclosed in square brackets.
 There are two special sections:

 - ``[STYLESHEET]`` describes global style sheet information (see :class:`.StyleSheetFile` for details)